Powerlearnproject/se-assignment-4-github-and-visual-studio-NadiaHirwa/README.md

 Visual Studio Code (VS Code), on the other hand, is a lightweight, open-source code editor developed by Microsoft.
 It is highly customizable and designed for modern web and cloud development, but it can also support a wide range of programming languages and frameworks.

 Key Differences from Visual Studio

-Lightweight and Modular: VS Code is lightweight compared to Visual Studio, focusing on providing essential features for coding, debugging, and version control without the full suite of IDE capabilities.
+1. Lightweight and Modular: VS Code is lightweight compared to Visual Studio, focusing on providing essential features for coding, debugging, and version control without the full suite of IDE capabilities.

-Cross-Platform: VS Code runs on multiple operating systems (Windows, macOS, Linux), whereas Visual Studio traditionally runs primarily on Windows (though there is now a version called Visual Studio for Mac).
+2. Cross-Platform: VS Code runs on multiple operating systems (Windows, macOS, Linux), whereas Visual Studio traditionally runs primarily on Windows (though there is now a version called Visual Studio for Mac).

-Language and Platform Agnostic: While Visual Studio has extensive support for various languages and platforms out-of-the-box, VS Code can be easily extended through extensions to support virtually any programming language and framework.
+3. Language and Platform Agnostic: While Visual Studio has extensive support for various languages and platforms out-of-the-box, VS Code can be easily extended through extensions to support virtually any programming language and framework.

-Focus on Web and Cloud Development: VS Code is particularly popular for web development, JavaScript, TypeScript, and Node.js development, with strong support for modern web technologies and frameworks.
+4. Focus on Web and Cloud Development: VS Code is particularly popular for web development, JavaScript, TypeScript, and Node.js development, with strong support for modern web technologies and frameworks.

-Integrated Terminal: VS Code comes with an integrated terminal for running commands and scripts directly within the editor, enhancing developer workflow.
+5. ntegrated Terminal: VS Code comes with an integrated terminal for running commands and scripts directly within the editor, enhancing developer workflow.

-No Built-in UI Designer: Unlike Visual Studio, which often includes visual designers for building UIs (like WinForms or WPF), VS Code focuses more on code-centric development, relying on extensions for UI-related tasks.
+6. No Built-in UI Designer: Unlike Visual Studio, which often includes visual designers for building UIs (like WinForms or WPF), VS Code focuses more on code-centric development, relying on extensions for UI-related tasks.

-Community-Driven: VS Code benefits from a large and active community contributing extensions and plugins, allowing users to customize and extend its functionality based on specific needs.
+7. Community-Driven: VS Code benefits from a large and active community contributing extensions and plugins, allowing users to customize and extend its functionality based on specific needs.

-Choosing Between Visual Studio and Visual Studio Code Visual Studio is ideal for developers working on large-scale, enterprise-level applications requiring comprehensive IDE features, integrated debugging, and extensive language and platform support.
+Choosing Between Visual Studio and Visual Studio Code

+>Visual Studio is ideal for developers working on large-scale, enterprise-level applications requiring comprehensive IDE features, integrated debugging, and extensive language and platform support.
-Visual Studio Code is suitable for developers who prefer a lightweight, customizable code editor with strong support for web and cloud development, and who value flexibility and community-driven extensions.
+>Visual Studio Code is suitable for developers who prefer a lightweight, customizable code editor with strong support for web and cloud development, and who value flexibility and community-driven extensions.

 Both tools have their strengths depending on the development requirements, project size, and personal preferences of the developers and teams using them.